LuCeHe/lucehe.github.io/_posts/2026-09-14-fixing-english.md

 Would it be annoying to type, would dialects fight over *ö* versus *á*, would etymologists complain.
 Yes.
 They already complain, and children already pay the cost.
-Fifteen slots, thirteen sounds, Latin letters, no fancy dots.
+Twenty-five slots, twenty to twenty-five RP sounds.
+General American can leave cells empty.
 It is not a lack of symbols.
 It is a lack of willingness to start from the sounds.

 What do you think?
-Would you read English like this? *ï* and *ü* are still free.
+Would you read English like this? *ị ȯ ụ i̋ ű* are still free, which is exactly the slack between 20 and 25.
 Please comment below.